AlexanderMartine-z/Alexander.github.io/index.md

 * Lab 12

     Lab 12 was one of my favorites because I was able to use all the skills I had practiced using 2 files to complete my project.
 By using two files I was able to use the function file to define the functions in the main file to be easier to maintain.
-I was able to ractice creating and using 2D vectors, and using nested if loops in nested for loops, classes and other tools.
+I was able to practice creating and using 2D vectors, and using nested if loops in nested for loops, classes and other tools.
 Using these tools I was able to code an animated GIF image using three different colors in part 1.
 These tools also helped me accomplish to create an image with colored pixels, using many individual images in part 2.

 * Lab 5